ankiedos/gle/README.md

 # Dangling Reference Problem
 Dangling reference problem happens, when an object has been deallocated, but there exists a pointer to it, which hasn't been nullified.
-In such a situation, when the programmer wants to access the memory frame the pointer points to... one of the two things can happen:
+In such a situation, when the programmer wants to access the memory frame the pointer points to... one of the three things can happen:
 - (a) the pointer may point to a memory location now locked by another program
 - (b) the pointer may point to a memory location now used by another resource
 - (c) the pointer may point to an already released memory location